ictnlp/awesome-transformer/README.md

     -length_penalty wu -coverage_penalty wu -share_vocab vocab_file -max_length 200 -src newstest2014.en.32kspe
     ```

     Note that testset in corpus preprocessed by OpenNMT is newstest2017 while it is newstest2014 in original paper, which may be a mistake.
-Here we can use sentencepiece to encode `newstest2014.en` manually.
+To obtain newstest2014 testset as in paper, here we can use sentencepiece to encode `newstest2014.en` manually.
     ```shell
     spm_encode --model=<model_file> --output_format=piece < newstest2014.en > newstest2014.en.32kspe
     ```

     You can set `-batch_size`(default 30) larger to boost the translation.

 5. Detokenization.
-Since training data is processed by [sentencepiece](https://github.com/google/sentencepiece), step 4's translation should be encoded by sentencepiece, so we need a decoding procecss. **Note that there must be sentencepiece installed.**
+Since training data is processed by [sentencepiece](https://github.com/google/sentencepiece), step 4's translation should be sentencepiece-encoded style, so we need a decoding procedure. **Note that there must be sentencepiece installed.**
     For example:
     ```shell
     spm_decode --model=<model_file> --input_format=piece < input > output